-Conversion therapy, sometimes referred to as reparative therapy, involves an array of interventions that aim to alter same-sex attraction with the goal of promoting heterosexuality (George, 2017; Bright, 2004).
+Conversion therapy, sometimes referred to as reparative therapy, involves an array of interventions that aim to alter same-sex attraction with the goal of promoting heterosexuality (George, 2017; Bright, 2004) and/or gender identity with the aim of promoting cisgenderism (Turban et al., 2019).
 Interventions include, but are not limited to: the use of medication; religious rites such as exorcism; behavioural strategies including aversion treatments such as electric shocks, covert sensitization, shame aversion, systematic desensitization, orgasmic reconditioning, satiation therapy, and non-aversive treatments including education on dating, assertiveness, and affection training; cognitive strategies such as reframing desires, redirecting thoughts, and hypnosis; cognitive-behavioural strategies such as recording thoughts and behaviors, self-talk, and reframing thoughts; and individual, group and marital counselling.
-These interventions are done with the purpose of achieving heterosexuality (Bright, 2004; Christianson, 2005; American Psychological Association, 2009).
+These interventions are done with the purpose of achieving heterosexuality and/or cisgenderism (Turban et al., 2019; Bright, 2004; Christianson, 2005; American Psychological Association, 2009).

 Please note that practitioners of conversion therapy will sometimes give an alternative label to their practice.
-Regardless of the name used for treatment, any practice that is done with the intention of suppressing or altering same-sex attraction and promoting heterosexuality will be referred to as conversion therapy for the purpose of this document as well as for complaint and disciplinary purposes.
+Regardless of the name used for treatment, any practice that is done with the intention of suppressing or altering same-sex attraction and/or gender identity will be referred to as conversion therapy for the purpose of this document, as well as for complaint and disciplinary purposes.
 Conversion therapy is a banned practice for New Brunswick Social Workers.
 There are no exceptions and are no instances where involvement with the practice is acceptable.